Geometer1729/persist-retro/README.md

-persist-retro works by adding a step during activation of home-manager in which missing directories configured to be persisted by impermanence are initialized by the existing directory from the root filesystem if it exists.
+persist-retro works by adding a step during activation of home-manager in which directories, which have been configured to be persisted by impermanence but do not yet exist in the persistant directory, are initialized by moving the coresponding directory from the root filesystem, if it exists, into the persistant filesystem.

 Usage is similar to impermanence
 ```nix